Are services available in any language other than English?

 What if I am not happy with the counselor I am assigned, or with my experience at CMHC?

-Generally, it is possible to change counselors if you do not feel you are well-matched with the person you are seeing.
-If you have difficulties with any aspect of your service at CMHC, call 512-471-3515 and ask to speak with Dr. Marla Craig, Assistant Director for Clinical Services.
+It is possible to change counselors if you do not feel you are well-matched.
+If you have difficulties with any aspect of your service at CMHC, call 512-471-3515.
 You can also submit an electronic feedback form.

 I am doing a class project and need to interview someone at CMHC.
 How can I do this?